Our Gimme 5 Program

 Post-Consumer Recycling at Retail

 Our retail collection efforts began in 2005, at Brooklyn's pioneering Park Slope Food Coop.
 In 2008, we enlisted the aid of Stonyfield and Brita as founding partners and expanded the program to Whole Foods Market.
-Over the course of the Gimme 5 program, we’ve enjoyed the support of Seventh Generation, Organic Valley and Tom’s of Maine.
-Today, Stonyfield, Brita, Burt’s Bees, Green Mountain Coffee Roasters and Berry Plastics underwrite the program —and more are on the way.
+Over the course of the Gimme 5 program, we’ve enjoyed the support of Seventh Generation, Organic Valley, Tom’s of Maine and Burt's Bees.
+Today, Stonyfield, Brita, Plum Organics, Keurig Green Mountain and Berry Plastics underwrite the program —and more are on the way.